lsolbach/TemplateEngine/doc/WritingTemplates.md

 typed.
 The template language defines these data types:

 #### `string` ####
-The string data type.
+The `string` data type represents character data a.k.a. strings.

 #### `numeric` ####
 The `numeric` data type represents the real numbers (integer or floating point).

 #### `list` ####
-The list data type represents an ordered list of elements.
+The `list` data type represents an ordered list of elements.
 The elements can be of any data type.

 #### `map` ####